 I admire humorists, good ones that is.
 Some get belly laughs by picking on some people, they may be fun to watch but not much inspiration for photographers.
 You may be thinking “what on earth does photography have anything in common with humor.”
 Let me tell you why I think there is a lot in common and we may, as photographers, learn a few things from good stand up comedians or humorists.
 I am not even talking about humor in photography, that’s a separate issue altogether.

 In one of his shows, George Carlin said: “it’s my job to think of this goofy shit so I can present it to you.”
 He was talking about how he observes the world and sees what others do not see.
 That reminded me of Minor White, one of the legendary photographers, the founder, and editor of Aperture used to say when instructing photography students.
 He used to tell them to look at their subject, understand what it is, then ask “what else it is and photograph that.”
 Now, the skill described by a humorist and a photographer seems identical to me: Look, see, and see beyond the object.
 That’s what got me thinking.
 Look at the works of any photographer that you like, you will likely see very familiar subjects, from the landscapes of Adams to the ordinary objects of Sudek.
 It is not that they present us something we cannot see ourselves, but they do so in a way that transcends the object.
 That’s where their genius is.
-I am almost sure, if I found the holes of Adams’ tripod, set mine at the same place, use the same camera that he used, I will not get the same photograph.
+I am almost sure, if I found the holes of Adams’ tripod, set mine in the same place, use the same camera that he used, I will not get the same photograph.